HAW-Process-Automation/Stiction-Analyser/README.md

 ----

 **seeq-stictionanalyser** is a Python module to detect oscillations and stiction patterns in control valves.
 It is intended to be used as an Add-on in Seeq Workbench.
-The oscillation detection component detects and isolates periods of time during which oscillations occur.
-The stiction detection componeny identifies if stiction is present during the oscillating time periods detected in the previous step.
-An oscillation index and a stiction index can be pushed back into the Seeq Workbench as time series signals for further analysis (e.g. with the "Value Search" function in Seeq).
+The oscillation analyzer, which is part of this Add-on, detects and isolates periods of time during which oscillations occur.
+The stiction analyzer identifies if stiction is present during the oscillating time periods identified by the oscillation analyzer.
+An oscillation index and/or a stiction index can be pushed back into the Seeq Workbench as time series signals for monitoring and additional analysis (e.g. with the "Value Search" function in Seeq).
 The module includes a user interface (UI) designed to interact with the Seeq server.

 ----